The Guild’s Three-Step Approach to Negotiating Contracts

 Step 3: Aid During Negotiations

-Guild members who choose to negotiate their agreements without the assistance of an agent are both invited and encouraged to contact the office for guidance during contract negotiations.
-While the Guild does not negotiate individual member agreements, we are willing to answer members’ specific inquiries to aid them in securing the best deal possible.
+We invite and encourage members to contact the office for guidance during contract negotiations.
+While the Guild does not generally negotiate individual agreements, we will answer members’ inquiries to help them get the best deal possible.

 The Legal Department regularly holds contract seminars to instruct members how to negotiate with publishers and agents.
 This knowledge can help keep harmful terms out of contracts in the first place and make sure they do not surreptitiously appear later in negotiations.

 Our lawyers provide Authors Guild members with full written reviews of their U.S. publishing contracts.